Volunteer with Philly Food Rescue

 Philly Food Rescue app:

-- If you need help finding a food rescue that fits, or if there's a weekly rescue you want to try on a one-time basis, please reach out.
+- If you need help finding a rescue that fits, or if you see a weekly rescue you want to try one-time, reach out.
 We may be able to find or even create something near where you live or work.

 The Philly Food Rescue app houses all food rescue instructions, photos, maps, contact information, and donation records.
 Volunteers' accurate reporting of donation kinds and quantities in-app preserves data integrity.
 Thanks for being our program's careful eyes, helpful hands, and sturdy boots on the ground!